FBI closes federal investigation into car explosion at U.S.-Canada border crossing

 The FBI’s search of the scene revealed “no explosive materials and no terrorism nexus,” FBI Buffalo posted on social media.

-The conclusion of the investigation is a relief to those who feared it could have been a terrorist attempt in a time of heightened security and threats because of the war in Israel.
+The conclusion of the investigation is a relief to those who feared it could have been a terrorist attempt in a time of heightened security and threats because of the war in the Middle East.

 However, there are still plenty of questions about the incident.